Review: Onsen SF Brings Japanese Bath House To San Francisco

 I’m so deeply traumatized by the cold in San Francisco that when there was mention of a new Japanese style spa opening up here, I had to try it for myself.
-In fact, I reached out almost immediately to owners, Sunny Simmons and Caroline Smith, before they even opened their new establishment, simply named Onsen.
-SF Chronicle did a preview piece back in August and the photos looked promising, even though the idea of opening up a spa in the Tenderloin seemed a bit strange.
+In fact, I reached out almost immediately to owners Sunny Simmons and Caroline Smith before they even opened their new establishment, simply named Onsen.
+The photos on their website looked promising, even though the idea of opening up a spa in the Tenderloin seemed a bit strange.
 Who was their target clientele besides me?

 Flash forward to opening week in November and I had the chance to try out this intimate bath space for myself on an appropriately cold and rainy day.